mcejp/propel/README.md

 - how to represent types in compiler?
 - why aren't we using `syntax-parse`? -> because we need to execute code, not merely fill a template
-- usage of pairs vs lists for AST structures -> lists get printed more consistently, pairs can get mis-interpreted as list heads
+- usage of pairs vs lists for AST structures -> lists get printed more consistently, pairs can get mis-interpreted as list heads.
+  Should experiment with structs as well.

 ### Scoping